Tyler03118/FullStackProject/README.md

 4. Write SQL queries using JDBC Template provided by Spring.
 5. Submit form requests from frontend and implement backend logic to process form submissions.
 6. Error handling on both frontend and backend.
-7. Database migrations with Flyway
+7. Database migrations with Flyway.
-8. Building automation with Maven
+8. Building automation with Maven.
-9. Deployment process to Amazon Web Services (AWS)
+9. Deployment process to Amazon Web Services (AWS).